Great Cobar mine: Possible resumption

 It would need £100,000 in new capital to establish the flotation scheme at the Cobar Gold Mine.
 The limited operation was envisaged as just the first step in a larger initiative to link the mines in the area by light railways, and operate the mines in the Cobar area as one joint operation, eventually perhaps resulting in mining resuming at the Great Cobar.
 Fell's plan did not win support of the debentures holders.

 Final end

 In June 1920, the receiver in London issued an order that the assets of the Great Cobar be realised.
 The Great Cobar was to remain closed, permanently.

+Over the entire life of the mine, from 1871 to final closure in 1919, total production was near to 110,000 tons of copper, of which over 50,000 tons was produced during the years that the mine was run by Great Cobar Limited or its receiver.

 The assets were advertised for sale, by tender, in March 1921.
 The proceeds of the sale would be applied to a part repayment of the debentures and other outstanding debts and liabilities.
+The debenture holders were owed £667,300, but the holders of the company's worthless shares reportedly lost £932,000.